-Life Happens.
+Life happens.
 We fix it.

 Our practice areas include Family Law, Debt Relief – Bankruptcy, Asset Protection & Estate Planning, Business Consulting & Risk Planning, Immigration, Criminal Defense, Personal Injury, Employment Law, Civil Rights & Constitutional Law, and Government Affairs.

 The McLure Law Firm speaks for you.
-We advocate on behalf of individual’s in need, families in crisis, and business on the rise.
+We advocate on behalf of individual’s in need, families in crisis, and businesses on the rise.
 The McLure Law Firm brings positive outcomes in areas of family law, criminal defense, personal injury, debt relief – bankruptcy, and more.

 Uncharted waters need a navigator.
 We are here for you.
-The difference between landing successfully at your destination and being shipwreck is often the quality of your counselors.
+The difference between landing successfully at your destination and being shipwrecked is often the quality of your counselors.
 We’ve been there … and we’ve helped others successfully navigate the same waters.

 Relentless, trustworthy, faithful, tenacious … these are all the qualities you need in an attorney.
 These are the qualities you will find at the McLure Law Firm.
 We are doing something different at the McLure Law Firm – listening to you … and protecting what maters most.

-Sam graduated from Huntington College in 2007 with a degree in Business Administration.
+Sam McLure graduated from Huntington College in 2007 with a degree in Business Administration.
 Before transferring to Huntington College, he attended Bethune-Cookman University as the first minority-white running back in the historically black conference.

 He went on to Jones School of Law and graduated with honors, cum laude.
 During law school, Sam had the distinguished honor of serving with the Faulkner Law Review, clerking with Supreme Court Justice Patricia Smith, clerking with the Attorney General’s Office, and studying International Law with Cornell University in Paris, France.